-Primary emission control facility with the Converter#5 of SMS-! at RSP
+Primary emission control facility with Converter#5 of SMS-1 at RSP

-The physical properties of weathered LD slag (WLD Slag) meet the specification requiredfor stone ballast for use as rail track ballast.
-In response to a proposal by the CompanySouth Eastern Railway (SER) has agreed to conduct field trials at the Bokaro Rail Yardwith the weathered LD Slag from Bokaro Steel Plant.
-Field trials in association with SERhas started from June 2015 at Ispat Nagar Railway Yard Bokaro.
-Inspections of the track parameters are beingcarried out jointly by the representatives of SER and SAIL on monthly basis whichshall continue for a total period of two years.
+The physical properties of Weathered LD Slag (WLD Slag) meet the specification requiredfor stone ballast for use as rail track ballast.
+In response to a proposal by the CompanySouth Eastern Railway (SER) has agreed to conduct a field trial at the Bokaro Rail Yardwith the WLD Slag from BSL.
+Field trial in association with SER has started from June2015 at Ispat Nagar Railway Yard Bokaro.
+Inspections of the track parameters are beingcarried out jointly by the representatives of the SER and SAIL on monthly basis whichshall continue for a total period of about two years.

 Scheduled completion of the project is by March 2019.